 We will always show up for every single person coming forward with their truths regarding sexual violence.
 It is never easy to share dark experiences, but it’s necessary in order to hold predators accountable.
 By doing so, you protect your community by keeping ALL of us safe.
 Thank you.

-Recently, allegations have started pouring in (some re-surfacing) about several musicians popular in the electronic music scene, artists that once dominated festivals and frequently received reviews by our staff.
+Recently, allegations have started pouring in (some re-surfacing) about several musicians popular in the electronic music scene, artists that once dominated festival lineups and frequently received reviews by our contributors.

 As survivors become more encouraged to shed light on monstronsities hiding in plain sight, we must not only listen, but learn how to become true allies in our live music communities.

 Remember: You should always be vigilant and helpful to those around you, but especially during concerts, parties and late nights.
 You don’t have to be someone’s friend to look out for them.